-Under the 2021 STI program, each named executive officer had a target incentive percentage that was a percentage of their base salary.
-We increased the target incentive percentages of our CFO and Senior Vice President of Clinical Operations to bring their total cash compensation (base salary plus target STI compensation) closer to our target positioning in our peer group.
+Under the 2023 STI program, each named executive officer had a target incentive percentage that was a percentage of their base salary.

 Name Percentage of Base Salary

 Rick Pauls 50%

 Scott Kellen 40%

-Harry Alcorn, Jr., Pharm.D.
-35%
+Julie Daves 35%

+Kirsten Gruis, M.D.
+40%